GoTo: Media | Home | Programs

 Visual Arts

-While this program area has not received as much attention as the others, Kris has had the opportunity to undertake a few visual-arts focused writing projects in the past few years.
-Some examples include a review by Kris of an exhibit of work by Billings artist Gordon McConnell.
+While this program area has not received as much attention as the others, Kris does write about art in local and regional publications when she can.
+Past stories include a review by Kris of an exhibit of work by Billings artist Gordon McConnell.
 (VIEW STORY) Whitefish-based Montana Living ran an article about current exhibits at Yellowstone Art Museum in 2006 and published an article about the exhibit “Lewis and Clark Territory: Contemporary Artists Revisit Place, Race and Memory” in their Winter issue.
 In September 2004, The Billings Outpost published an article by Kris on another YAM exhibit of works by Peter Koch (VIEW STORY).
 The exhibit touches on both Native American and environment issues.
 It was an extremely compelling art show.
-To read other articles, search for Kristen Rickels Prinzing on the Billings Outpost website.

 MusEco Media and Education Project »